exoscale/drawio-library/README.md

 # The Exoscale Icon Libraries

 The Exoscale `draw.io` icon libraries provide three sets of icons to visualise and conceptualise various architecture and infrastructure diagrams.
+This library is for the tool [diagrams.net](https://app.diagrams.net/), previously draw.io, an online diagramming web site.

 ## exoscale
 The file `exoscale.xml` holds the library of the Exoscale icons.